hacker-works/fsh.dirty-code.wst.01/README.markdown

 * identify and resolve design issues
 * resolve anything that you find wrong with this code
 * **BIG** bonus points for adding tests
+* we expect from you to keep in touch during your work on the test sample and we will be happy to answer any questions you might have
+* pay attention to the comments in the code - you're not expected to work on the sections marked with *IGNORE*.
+On the other hand the sections marked with *TODO* are important part of the test

-Keep in mind, we're not imposing any restrictions on keeping the functionality, method interfaces, etc.
+Keep in mind, we're not imposing any restrictions on keeping the functionality, method interfaces, dependencies, etc. Feel free to upgrade to Java 8 and update the project dependencies and configuration as you wish.

 Be creative!
+Take your times.

 ## How to submit your solution?

+> **NOTE:** The work sample test is in a public repository!
+We kindly ask you to **DO NOT ATTEMPT** to create [pull request][github.pull] in GitHub or fork and publish your solution online!
+Please, take into consideration the other candidates!

+To submit your solution:

+1. Commit your changes to the git repository cloned locally on your machine.
+2. Prepare and archive of repository - either **zip** or **tar.gz**.
+3. Send your archive to [jobs@hacker.works][jobs-mailto].

-Just create a [new pull request][github.pull] in GitHub and we'll let you know when we start reviewing your solution.
+We'll let you know, as soon as we start reviewing your solution.

 [hacker.works]: http://hacker.works
 [github.pull]: https://github.com/hacker-works/fsh.dirty-code.wst.01/pulls
+[jobs-mailto]: mailto:jobs@hacker.works